The American (2010 film): Plot

 Jack calls Pavel to ask how the Swedes found him, and Pavel tells Jack that he's losing his edge.
 In his growing fear, he even suspects Clara when he discovers a small pistol in her purse.
-Jack takes Clara on a picnic to the same secluded river where he tested the rifle with Mathilde, and prepares to kill Clara.
-But when she doesn't try to kill him, Jack begins to trust Clara and agrees to meet with her later back in town.
+They go on a picnic to the secluded river, where Jack prepares to kill Clara.
+But when she does not try to kill him, Jack begins to trust her and agrees to meet with her later back in town.

-Finally, Jack agrees to deliver the completed weapon and ammunition to Mathilde as his last job, but at the last moment, he re-opens the briefcase holding it.
-During the drop-off with Mathilde, Jack becomes suspicious that she plans to kill him.
-But before anything can happen, a bus load of school children arrives.
-Mathilde gives Jack his payment—a thick envelope full of cash, and the two separate.
-As Mathilde drives away, Pavel contacts her and asks if she has killed Jack.
-She tells him she has not, but says she is following him.
+Finally, Jack agrees to deliver the completed weapon and ammunition to Mathilde as his last job, but at the last moment, he re-opens its briefcase.
+During the drop-off, Jack becomes suspicious that Mathilde plans to kill him, but a busload of schoolchildren arrive, preventing a confrontation.
+Mathilde gives Jack a padded envelope of cash before they separate.
+As she drives away, Pavel contacts her and asks if she has killed Jack.
+She tells him she has not but says she is following him.

 Clara then meets Jack at a religious procession in town.
 Jack asks her to go away with him and she agrees.
-While they embrace, Mathilde attempts to shoot Jack from a nearby rooftop with the rifle that Jack built.
-But the rifle backfires in her face, confirming Jack's suspicion and his last-minute decision to sabotage the rifle.
-Seeing Mathilde fall from the roof, Jack gives Clara the envelope of cash and tells her to wait for him at river where they had picnicked before.
-He runs to Mathilde, who is dying on the pavement, and discovers that she also works for Pavel.
+While they embrace, Mathilde attempts to shoot Jack from a nearby rooftop with the rifle but it backfires in her face because Jack had sabotaged it.
+Seeing Mathilde fall from the roof, Jack gives Clara the envelope and tells her to wait for him at the river.
+He runs to a dying Mathilde, who reveals that she also works for Pavel.

-As Jack walks away to go meet Clara, he hears someone behind him.
-Jack turns, and they quickly exchange gunfire.
-Pavel drops dead, having come to finish Mathilde's failed assassination.
-As Jack drives to meet Clara at the river, he feels his abdomen and realizes he has been shot.
-Jack arrives at the picnic spot and as he sees Clara waiting for him, Jack collapses behind the wheel of his car.
+As Jack leaves to rendezvous with Clara, Pavel arrives to finish Mathilde's failed assassination.
+Jack spins around and kills Pavel as they exchange gunfire.
+As Jack drives to meet Clara, he feels his abdomen and it becomes clear that he has been shot.
+He arrives at the picnic spot; seeing Clara waiting for him, he collapses behind the wheel of his car.